housni/li3_file_datasource/README.md

 		]);
 	?>

-There are all the possible options:
+Here are all the options that you can override if you'd like to:

 	<?php
 		Connections::add('csv', [